Surgery to remove excess skin and, to a lesser extent, fat is removed from below the umbilicus (or tummy button).

 - Panniculectomy or an abdominoplasty after massive weight loss?

-- Seven things you should know before you have a tummy tuck
+- 7 things you should know before you have a tuck

 - What can a tummy tuck do?

-- Should you have some liposuction with your tummy tuck?
+- Should you have liposuction with a tummy tuck?

 - How soon can I start exercising after a tummy tuck?

-If you want a flatter stomach, you probably know that there are two main options: liposuction or an abdominoplasty, better known as the tummy tuck.
-However, it’s worth bearing in mind that these are two very different cosmetic surgery procedures and they do separate jobs.
+If you want a flatter stomach, you probably know there are two main options: liposuction or a tummy tuck.
+However, it’s worth bearing in mind that these are two very different procedures and they do separate jobs.
 Choosing which is the best procedure for you depends on your individual concerns and expectations from surgery.

 Liposuction is an invasive procedure that sucks out excess fat, permanently removing it from the body and producing a more toned physique.
 A tummy tuck, on the other hand, addresses the excess skin which hangs in folds after major weight loss by trimming some of it away and suturing what’s left – along with a strengthening of the abdominal wall muscles and repositioning of the belly button if required.

 A tummy tuck is the perfect solution for people who have carried excess weight for a period of time (including during pregnancy) and want to restore their original look and shape.
-Liposuction is suited for men and women who have areas of excess fat they want permanently removed, but still have good skin elasticity.
+Liposuction is suited for people with areas of excess fat they want permanently removed, but still have good skin elasticity.

-A typical tummy tuck procedure can take between two and four hours, depending on what exactly has been planned, while a liposuction procedure can last from anywhere from one to three hours.
+A typical tuck procedure can take between2 and 4 hours, depending on what exactly has been planned, while a liposuction procedure can last from 1 to t3 hours.

-A typical liposuction procedure will require from two to ten days of post-op rest, while you’ll be expected to earmark at least ten to fourteen days of downtime to recover properly from a tummy tuck procedure and return to normal activities.
+A typical liposuction procedure will require from 2 to 10 days of post-op rest, while you’ll be expected to earmark at least 10 to 14 days of downtime to recover properly from a tuck procedure and return to normal activities.

 Both procedures typically throw up similar side effects – long-term bruising and swelling, skin discolouration, numbness in the affected area which may last up to eight weeks, and scarring.

-Bear in mind that these two procedures are not exclusive to one another: in more cases than you think, elements of one are deployed in the other.
-During a tummy tuck, for example, liposuction is often also used to remove any stubborn pockets of fat that are marring the contours of the waistline.
+Bear in mind these two procedures are not exclusive to one another: in more cases than you think, elements of one are deployed in the other.
+During a tuck, for example, liposuction is often also used to remove any stubborn pockets of fat tmarring the contours of the waistline.

 If you’re still unsure about which procedure would suit your needs best, it makes sense to book a consultation with us at your earliest convenience.
-You can tell us about the body shape you want, and we can inform you of your treatment options.
+You can tell us about the body shape you want, and we can let you know your options.

 What is a mini tummy tuck?

-If you feel you really need to do something about the shape and state of your abdomen area, you probably already know what a tummy tuck is and what it can do.
-And if you know all about tummy tucks, you might also be aware of – and tempted by – a mini tummy tuck.
+If you feel you really need to do something about the shape and state of your abdomen area, you probably already know what a tuck is and what it can do.
+You might also be aware of – and tempted by – a mini tummy tuck.
 After all, it sounds like a simpler (and possibly cheaper) procedure, and it is.

-But there are some things that a mini tummy tuck can’t do – to ensure you’re completely satisfied by your cosmetic surgery experience, it’s essential you choose the procedure that meets your needs best.
+But there are some things that a mini tuck can’t do – to ensure you’re completely satisfied by your experience, it’s essential to get the procedure that meets your needs best.

-Now we’ve discussed what a mini tummy tuck does, we need to talk about what it doesn’t do: repair the muscles of your abdominal walls, which have been damaged by the extra weight you’ve been carrying, as well as removing any excess skin located further up the abdomen.
+Now we’ve discussed what a mini tuck does, we need to talk about what it doesn’t do: repair the muscles of your abdominal walls, which may have been damaged by carrying extra weight, as well as removing any excess skin located further up the abdomen.

-Obviously, it can be difficult to work out for yourself how strong (or otherwise) your abdominal muscles are, so it makes sense to book yourself in for a consultation with Mr Anthony MacQuillan.
-The comprehensive consultation will comprise a full physical assessment but also the opportunity to discuss your goals and aims with an experienced practitioner who can work with you to select and perform the procedure which suits you best.
-There’s nothing wrong with a mini tummy tuck – and, for certain people, they can really work – but they’re not for everyone.
+Obviously, it can be difficult to work out for yourself how strong (or otherwise) your abdominal muscles are, so it makes sense to book yourself in for a consultation which includes a full physical assessment and the opportunity to discuss your goals and aims with an experienced practitioner who can work with you to select and perform the procedure which suits you best.
+There’s nothing wrong with a mini tuck – and, for certain people, they can really work – but they’re not for everyone.

-We know what a tummy tuck does, and how it’s the only real solution for body shapes that have undergone the ravages of pregnancy and extreme weight loss.
-We also know that they can provide a massive boost to a person’s confidence, mainly because our clients have told us as much.
-And we’re fully aware that as well as making us look good on the outside, a tummy tuck can do a lot of good on the inside too, restoring the position of the stomach muscles and nipping a lot of potential abdominal problems in the bud.
+We know what a tuck does, and how it’s the only real solution for body shapes that have undergone pregnancy and major weight loss.
+We also know they can provide a massive boost to people’s confidence, mainly because clients have told us as much.
+And we’re fully aware that as well as making us look good on the outside, a tuck can do a lot of good on the inside too, restoring the position of the stomach muscles and nipping a lot of potential abdominal problems in the bud.

 But it also needs to be stressed that the level of work involved in an abdominoplasty procedure, both for the surgeon and the patient, is high.
-This is no walk-in-walk-out affair: a typical tummy tuck involves a long incision, the trimming off of excess skin, the possible removal of fat, the possible moving of the stomach muscles back to their original position, and a lot of suturing.
+This is not a walk-in-walk-out procedure: a typical tuck involves a long incision, the trimming off of excess skin, the possible removal of fat, the possible moving of the stomach muscles back to their original position, and a lot of suturing.

-Consequently, the recovery time is long by aesthetic surgery standards: there will be up to two weeks where you will be expected to rest completely, and it can be up to two months before you’re fully back to normal.
-And, during this time, you’ll discover just how much your stomach area is utilised during your day-to-day routine.
-Talk to any of our patients and they’ll tell you that after all that, a tummy tuck is still worth it, but we can’t stress this enough: you can’t walk into this procedure blind.
+Consequently, recovery time is long by aesthetic surgery standards: there will be up to 2 weeks where you will be expected to rest completely, and it can be up to 2 months before you’re fully back to normal.
+And, during this time, you’ll discover just how much your stomach area is utilised during day-to-day routines.
+Talk to any of our patients and they’ll tell you that after all that, a tuck is still worth it, but we can’t stress this enough -don’t walk into this procedure without understanding.

 The obvious next question is how safe the procedure actually is.
 There’s always a risk in any surgical procedure and the more complicated the procedure, the greater the risk – but the combination of a skilled, professional surgeon and a fully-informed and aware patient is the best defence against any complications before and after a procedure.
 Let’s answer some basic questions: